 Unlike physically addictive drugs like alcohol and heroin, cocaine is psychologically addictive.
-In fact, aside from methamphetamine, cocaine is considered to create the greatest psychological dependence of any drug.
-CESAR (the Center for Substance Abuse Research) classifies cocaine as “highly addictive,” particularly when it is processed into crack and smoked.
+In fact, aside from methamphetamine, cocaine is considered to create the most significant psychological dependence of any drug.
+CESAR (the Center for Substance Abuse Research) classifies cocaine as “highly addictive,” particularly when processed into the crack and smoked.
 According to CESAR, “A person can become addicted after his or her first time trying crack cocaine.”

-Cocaine is a stimulant drug made from the leaves of the coca plant native to South America and is considered illegal.
-As a street drug, cocaine looks like a fine, white, crystal powder.
+Cocaine is a stimulant drug made from the coca plant leaves native to South America and is considered illegal.
+As a street drug, cocaine looks like a fine, white crystal powder.

-People use the drug in a few ways: they snort cocaine powder through their nose or rub it on their gums.
-Some mix it with water or heroin and inject it in the bloodstream (the combination of cocaine and heroin is called a speedball).
+People use the drug in a few ways: they snort cocaine powder through their noses or rub it on their gums.
+Some mix it with water or heroin and inject it into the bloodstream (the combination of cocaine and heroin is called a speedball).
 Others smoke cocaine that has been processed into a crystal (crack cocaine).

 When you use cocaine, it affects the brain almost immediately.
-You’ll have feelings of intense well-being and will be very talkative, energetic and confident (hence why it is often referred to as a party drug).
+You’ll have feelings of intense well-being and be very talkative, energetic, and confident (hence, it is often referred to as a party drug).

 The more you use cocaine, the stronger and faster the addiction becomes.
 Here are 6 warning signs of cocaine addiction.
 Consider treatment if you’re: